HOW TO MAKE VAZHAIPOO KUZHAMBU?

-While the vazhaipoo cooks, heat a pan with 1 tbsp sesame oil.
+While the vazhaipoo cooks, heat a pan with 1 tablespoon sesame oil.
 Add coriander seeds, cumin seeds, fennel seeds, shallots and dry red chilies.
 Fry on medium heat till the shallots begin to become brown.
 Once done, transfer to a blender and

-Heat the same pan in which you fried the shallots etc with 2 tbsp sesame oil.
+Heat the same pan in which you fried the shallots etc with 2 tablespoon sesame oil.
 Add mustard seeds and once they splutter, add fenugreek seeds and curry leaves.
 Now, add chopped onions and green chili.
 Fry till onions turn light pink.
 Add cooked vazhaipoo along with ground paste and mix well.

 Now add tamarind water and salt.
 Let it simmer till raw smell of tamarind goes away.